-We’re going to take a peek at the latest hedge fund action encompassing Western Alliance Bancorporation (NYSE:WAL).
+Let’s check out the latest hedge fund action surrounding Western Alliance Bancorporation (NYSE:WAL).

-How are hedge funds trading Western Alliance Bancorporation (NYSE:WAL)?
+What have hedge funds been doing with Western Alliance Bancorporation (NYSE:WAL)?

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|